vmware/vic-product/installer/docs/SUPPORT.md

 ##### Support Information

+- If you are using VIC appliance version 1.3.1 or greater, please obtain a [VIC appliance support bundle](#appliance-support-bundle).
 - What is the old version of the VIC appliance?
     - Run `cat /etc/vmware/version` on the old appliance and provide the entire resulting output to support